Areas of therapeutic support

 Getting started

-If you're considering therapy for yourself or your child, here's how to begin:
+If you're considering therapy or an assessment for your child, here's how to begin:

 1. Reach out: Contact me via email with a brief outline of your young person’s current difficulties.
-I’ll let you know about current availability and next steps.
+I’ll let you know about current availability and next steps to schedule an appointment.

 2. GP referral: If you’d like to access Medicare rebates, book an appointment with your GP to discuss a Mental Health Treatment Plan.
 You can still access therapy without a referral if you prefer.